UPDATE

 • Your ability to walk is severely limited due to an arthritic, neurological, or orthopedic condition.

-• You're so severely disabled that you can't walk without the use of or assistance from a brace, cane, another person, prosthetic device, wheelchair, or other assistive device.
+• You can't walk without the use of a brace, cane, prosthetic device, another assistive device, or assistance from another person.

 • You're legally blind and have limited mobility.